AMWA-TV/bcp-003/best-practice-authorisation.md

 Multiple DNS-SD advertisements for the same API are permitted where the API is exposed via multiple ports and/or protocols.

-Clients and Resource Servers MUST support discovering the Authorisation Server through use of DNS-SD service discovery, as described in [RFC 6763](RFC-6763).
-Clients and Resource Servers MAY allow discovery using mDNS to be disabled such that the server may only be discovered through unicast DNS records.
+Clients and Resource Servers MUST support discovering the Authorisation Server through use of unicast DNS-SD service discovery, as described in [RFC 6763](RFC-6763).

 Clients and Resource Servers MUST verify the TLS certificate of the Authorisation Server.
 Clients MUST check that the address of the Authorisation Server matches either a Subject Alternate Name or Common Name on the TLS certificate.
 Clients MUST verify the entire chain of trust of the Authorisation Server TLS certificate, back to a trusted root certificate.